parthenon-hpc-lab/parthenon/docs/interface/containers.md

 This will return a `VariablePack` object, which is essentially a `Kokkos::view` of `parthenon::ParArray3D`s.
-The map will be filled by reference as a map from variable names to indices in the `VariablePack.
+The map will be filled by reference as a map from variable names to indices in the `VariablePack`.

 Similar methods are available for metadata and sparse IDs:
 ```C++